We are temporarily only able to ship Faber Shop orders to addresses in the UK.

 Longlisted for the 2019 International DUBLIN Literary Award

 Irene Bobs loves fast driving.
 Her husband is the best car salesman in rural south eastern Australia.
-Together they embark upon the Redex Trial, a brutal car race around the continent, over roads no car can ever quite survive.
+Together with Willie, their lanky navigator, they embark upon the Redex Trial, a brutal race around the continent, over roads no car will ever quite survive.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.